Linnchoeuh/libprinto/README.md

 The first parameter is just the str you want to write.

-The next parameters are infinite and depends of your second parameter.
+The next parameters are infinite and depends of your first parameter.

 **printo()** support those [formats](#supported-formats).